Why Do Laptops Break So Easily? 8 Reasons

 Hinges are one of the most frequently damaged parts of a laptop.

-This is because they are so small, fragile, and are used multiple times a day.
+This is because they are so small, fragile, and used multiple times daily.

 While you can’t avoid using hinges to open your laptop, there are a few things you can do to protect its hinges from damage.